-- Teaching and Learning - Set up a department seminar hall for Physics department apart from the common seminar hall with LCD projectors and audio systems to support a better learning environment. - ICT tools were effectively used in all departments. - Tutorial hours were restructured to encourage dialogue between students and teachers and among students. - Peer tutoring system is introduced to develop interpersonal professional, and cognitive skills of students to a higher level
+- Teaching and Learning - Set up a department seminar hall for English department apart from the common seminar hall with LCD projectors and audio systems to support a better learning environment. - ICT tools were effectively used in all departments. - Peer tutoring system is introduced to develop interpersonal professional, and cognitive skills of students to a higher level - The 'ACM students Chapter' that is being operational under the Computer Science department is re-organised to make it more effective.
+Chapter in association with

-- Computer Science department started 'ACM students Chapter' for inculcating research mentality among students and teachers.
-The chapter is actively organizing several events among students.
+IEDC conducts various programmes for inculcating research mentality among students and teachers.
 The research form at the English department was begun with a view as to get teachers as academicians to renew perspectives on knowledge.
-The forum conducts at least a lecture each month with scholars in the field talking on philosophers and had four talks so far. - As part of the new initiatives in education, Sullamussalam Science College has introduced 'Online Courses' for students in various disciplines.
+The forum conducts at least a lecture each month with scholars in the field talking on philosophers and had four talks so far.

+• Online Courses that is already introduced in the college is made more effective by creating 'Online Courses Directorate'.
 Students are encouraged to enrol in at least one course in a year.
 Majority of the 'Online Courses' are from Swayam (by UGC), MIT, IIT Madras and Coursera.